Wronged Royal Wives – British Scandal and Heartbreak Through the Centuries

-Unless you live on Mars, you can’t have missed the recent media frenzy around Britain’s Prince Harry and Meghan Markle’s interview with Oprah Winfrey.
-Whichever side of the royal fence you sit on, the issues of bullying, abuse, and racism revealed by the couple are deeply unsettling.
+Unless you live on Mars, you can’t have missed the 2021 media frenzy around Britain’s Prince Harry and Meghan Markle’s interview with Oprah Winfrey.
+Whichever side of the royal fence you sit on, the issues of bullying, abuse, and racism revealed by the couple were deeply unsettling.
 Here are a few other wronged Royal wives throughout history.

 Royal scandal is nothing new.
 Put-upon royal wives seem to bear the brunt of the violence and oppression handed out by their families, their husbands, and even their subjects.
 Let’s take a look back in time at some of the worst examples.